peterkarney1/CDECatapult.github.io/about/index.md

 In future months, you can expect to see new health related data sets, maps, integration tools and functionality added to the site.
-We will decide what to incorporate based largely on your feedback to this alpha launch, so please do get in touch.
+We will decide what to incorporate based largely on your feedback to this beta launch, so please do get in touch.

 ### Methodology